neelangshu007/CPList-App/README.md

 # CPList-App
-This app displays a list of recent/ongoing/future Competitive Coding Contest in the world for eg(Codeforces, Codechef, Topcoder etc). from the kontests.net REST API.
+This app displays a list of recent/ongoing/future Competitive Coding Contest in the world for eg(Codeforces, Codechef, Topcoder etc). from the kontests.net .

-More info on the kontests.net API available at: https://kontests.net/api
+More info on the kontests.net REST API available at: https://kontests.net/api